About this site

 My Background - why I feel qualified to run this site

-- I had a career in the UK Met Office and, in mid career, was a senior forecaster at the (then) Central Forecast Office, Bracknell.
-I also worked at the Meteorological Research Flight, as a forecaster attached to the RAF in the UK and in Aden, in applied climatology and personnel.
+- I had a career in the UK Met Office and, in mid-career, was a senior forecaster at the (then) Central Forecast Office, Bracknell.
+I also worked at the Meteorological Research Flight, as a forecaster attached to the RAF in the UK and in the tropics, in applied climatology and personnel.
 My final post was as Director of the Observations Division.
 That encompassed branches dealing with everything from rain gauges to satellites.

 - My wife and I sailed racing dinghies (mainly Fireflies) for many years but, as our knees began to wear out, we migrated to cruising and did much bare boat chartering including the Caribbean (10 trips and about 2500 miles) and one brief week in Turkey.

-- After a Jeanneau Sunlight 31, we now sail a a Hallberg Rassy 34.
-In our own yachts we have now sailed about 35,000 miles (out of a total of nearly 43,000).
+- After a Jeanneau Sunlight 31, we now sail a Hallberg Rassy 34.
+We have now cruised over 50,000 miles.
 Copies of our logs since 2000 when we went from Dartmouth to Barcelona are on my Cruising logs page.
 Fairly, I can claim to know about weather and sailing from both directions.

 - I am a RYA Yachtmaster (Offshore) and sat on a MCA Marine Safety Information Group by invitation of the CYCC.
 I am very pleased to have been given various awards for work on this site.

 The site was set up, initially, at the suggestion of The Cruising Association for its members and those of The Hallberg Rassy Owner's Association.
 I am pleased that other sailors are finding the site useful and now have links from many other Clubs and Associations.
 Others are welcome to follow suit.

 If you put a link to my site, then please let me know so that I can give a return link.
 There are many other links including National Met services, general weather sites, sailing schools, charter companies etc.